Congratulations on choosing Ursinus! Below are some frequently asked questions we receive from incoming first-year students.

 What should I bring?

 You will need to provide your own blankets, comforter or bedspread, linens, pillow, towels, etc. All mattresses are 80 inches long.
 Therefore, we recommend that you do not purchase standard length fitted sheets, as they will not fit the 80-inch mattresses.
 Instead we suggest that you buy standard non-fitted sheets or extra long twin sheets, as well as an extra-long mattress cover.

 Since rooms have only a ceiling light fixture, you will find a study lamp extremely useful.
 We ask that you limit your use of electrical appliances to those listed below.
 Refrigerators must be no larger than 4.3 cubic feet.
-Window air conditioning units are permitted.
-The unit should be no larger than 5500 BTU and should be Energy Star rated.

 Personal furnishings may be added to the room within the limits of good judgment, safety and policies as specified in the Student Handbook.
 We also recommend that you wait until you have moved in before you purchase accessories like bookshelves, bulletin boards, curtains and scatter rugs because you may like what’s already there and your roommate may want to have some input on these matters.

 - Eat: cookware, utensils, dishes, cups, can/bottle opener, coffee mugs, travel mug, water pitcher, water bottle, Ziploc bags, Tupperware containers, bag clips

 - Sleep: extra-long twin sheet sets, pillows, mattress pad/foam egg crate, body pillow, comforter, blanket/quilt, alarm clock, bed risers